AliAbbas-1/Teresol/2/README.md

 # library-management-system

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.